ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 2. Verify that $\forall u, v \in I, \forall (u,v) \in E$

 ### Million Dollar Question
-Is P a proper subset of NP
+Is P a proper subset of NP, or is P == NP?